mulesoft-assets/template-sfdc2sfdc-customobject-migration/README.md

 + Locate the properties file `mule.dev.properties`, in src/main/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
 + Once that is done, right click on you Anypoint Template project folder
 + Hover you mouse over `"Run as"`
 + Click on  `"Mule Application"`

 ### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
-Complete all properties in one of the property files, for example in [mule.prod.properties](../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
+Complete all properties in one of the property files, for example in [mule.prod.properties] (../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.
 After this, to trigger the use case you just need to hit the local http endpoint with the port you configured in your file.
 If this is, for instance, `9090` then you should hit: `http://localhost:9090/migratecustomobjects` and this will create a CSV report and send it to the mails set.

 ## Running on CloudHub <a name="runoncloudhub"/>